alibaba/GraphScope/docs/analytical_engine/tutorial_run_giraph_apps.md

 # Tutorial: Run Giraph Applications on GraphScope

 [Apache Giraph](https://giraph.apache.org/intro.html) is one of the most famous graph computing frameworks, built on top of Apache Hadoop.
-Through `pregel` interface, user can write ``vertex-cetric`` graph algorithms.
+Through `pregel` interface, user can write ``vertex-centric`` graph algorithms.

 GraphScope aiming to provide one-stop graph processing framework, including intergrating with popular open-source graph computing framework.
 Actually, Giraph algorithms can be easily run on Graphscope without any adaptation.